Taste the Spirits of Oregon

-Muddle the sugar, bitters, orange slice, 1 Bing cherry and pear slice in the bottom of a shaker.
-Add the Bourbon and shake with ice.
+Muddle the sugar, bitters, orange slice, one Bing cherry and the pear slice in the bottom of a shaker.
+Add the bourbon and shake with ice.
 Strain into an old fashioned glass filled with ice, and add a splash of club soda.
 Garnish with the remaining cherry.

 Is any of the information on this page incorrect?